 U.S. and Honduran forces have conducted combined training exercises as early as 1965.
 At the request of the Honduran government, the size and number of those exercises increased in 1983.

-Fully established in August 1984, JTF-Bravo was created to exercise command and control of U.S. Forces and exercises in the Republic of Honduras, and is a subordinate command of the United States Southern Command (USSOUTHCOM).
+Fully established in August 1984, JTF-Bravo was created to exercise command and control of U.S. forces and exercises in the Republic of Honduras, and is a subordinate command of the United States Southern Command (USSOUTHCOM).
 Before being designated JTF-Bravo in 1984, this task force was known as JTF-11 and then as JTF-Alpha.

-JTF-Bravo consists of five major supporting commands:
+JTF-Bravo consists of three major supporting commands: